By Emma Bennett

-A call to action (CTA) can be a very useful tool for directing site visitors to your lead-converting offers.
-Done well, CTAs can help increase your leads significantly.
-Unfortunately many marketers and business owners miss out on these conversion opportunities simply from not taking the time to create powerful CTAs.
+A call to action (CTA) is your way of directing site visitors to take their next action.
+Unfortunately, many marketers and business owners miss out on these conversion opportunities simply from not taking the time to create powerful CTAs.
 Here are 7 tips that can help.

 1. Show Value